-The following policies and procedures have been established to govern the use of Neumiller Lecture Hall (formerly Neumiller Chapel) in Bradley Hall:
+The following policies and procedures have been established to govern the use of Neumiller Lecture Hall.

-- 1) Responsibility for scheduling Neumiller Lecture Hall shall be as follows: Classes-Registrar; Conferences-Director of Conference Facilities; All other-CLAS Dean's Office. - 2) All requests for the use of the Lecture Hall shall be made no less than two days prior to its intended use. - 3) Because the facility is designated primarily for instructional purposes, first priority shall be given to class use.
+- 1) Responsibility for scheduling Neumiller Lecture Hall shall be as follows: Classes-Registrar; Conferences-Director of Conference Facilities; all other-CLAS Dean's Office.
+The Registrar, the Dean of the College of Liberal Arts and Sciences and the Director of Conference Facilities shall coordinate and plan the use of this facility. - 2) All requests for the use of the Lecture Hall shall be made no less than two days prior to its intended use. - 3) Because the facility is designated primarily for instructional purposes, first priority shall be given to class use.
 Large enrollment classes shall have highest priority, followed by smaller classes that require use of the unique media capabilities of the Lecture Hall.
-Second priority shall be given to administrative use and approved academic lectures (e.g., Founder's Day, Olive B. White Lecture, summer orientation).
+Second priority shall be given to administrative use and approved academic lectures (e.g. Founder's Day, Olive B. White Lecture, summer orientation).
 Non-Bradley conferences shall have next priority.
-Extracurricular uses, including uses by student organizations, require the written approval of the Dean of the College of Liberal Arts and Sciences, and such uses will require supervision of a faculty member or administrator during the entire time the facility is being used. - 4) The Dean of the College of Liberal Arts and Sciences and the Director of Conference Facilities shall plan their respective activities in a cooperative joint meeting. - 5) The Director of Audio-Visual Services will have the responsibility for coordinating requests for all uses of audio-visual equipment needed for scheduled Lecture Hall events, provided such requests are processed at least two days prior to the day the equipment is required.
-All audio-visual equipment shall be operated by a person designated by the Director of Audio-Visual Services.
-All nonacademic or non-administrative service shall be on a fee recoverable basis.
+Extracurricular uses, including uses by student organizations, require the written approval of the Dean of the College of Liberal Arts and Sciences, and such uses will require supervision of a faculty member or administrator during the entire time the facility is being used. - 4) The Executive Director for Instructional Technology and Production Services (ITPS) will have the responsibility for coordinating requests for all uses of audio-visual equipment needed for scheduled Lecture Hall events, provided such requests are processed at least two days prior to the day the equipment is required.
+All audio-visual equipment shall be operated by a person designated by the Executive Director of ITPS.
+All non-academic or non-administrative service shall be on a fee-recoverable basis.

-- 6) No food or beverage will be allowed in Neumiller Lecture Hall. - 7) The cost of special custodial and other services incurred in conjunction with presentations on Saturday afternoon and Sunday shall be borne by the user. - 8) The NO SMOKING regulations of the University shall be rigidly enforced at all times. - 9) The Lecture Hall will be locked when not in use.
-The Dean of the College of Liberal Arts and Sciences Office will be responsible for unlocking and locking the Lecture Hall during normal working hours.
+- 5) No food or beverage will be allowed in Neumiller Lecture Hall. - 6) The cost of special custodial and other services incurred in conjunction with presentations on Saturday afternoon and Sunday shall be borne by the user. - 7) The NO SMOKING regulations of the University shall be rigidly enforced at all times. - 8) The Lecture Hall will be locked when not in use.
+ITPS will be responsible for unlocking and locking the Lecture Hall during normal working hours.
 The Director of Conference Facilities will be responsible when conferences are scheduled in the Lecture Hall in evenings or on weekends.